maros/Zway-SummarySensor/README.md

 ## devices

 List of devices to be summarised.
-The icon and scale will be taken from the first device.
+The icon, scaleTitle and probeTitle will be taken from the first device in the list.

 ## summary